How to Schedule VMware Snapshot via vSphere Scheduled Task

 Schedule VMware snapshot to save your effort

-However, it's a pain to take every snapshot manually.
-Imagine you have multiple VMs with frequent data changes - just taking snapshots of them one by one can take a lot of time and effort.
+🔎Why schedule snapshot: It's a pain to take every snapshot manually.
+Imagine you have many VMs with frequent data changes - just taking snapshots of them one by one can take a lot of time and effort.
 Therefore, you may want to schedule VMware snapshot to capture the state of the virtual machine in time automatically.

-To do this, you can first use PowerShell, PowerCLI, or the guest OS's built-in scheduler to save yourself the trouble.
-But if you want to do this through a simpler and easier-to-understand GUI, vCenter Server's task scheduling feature is probably the most straightforward option.
+To do this, you can use PowerShell, PowerCLI, or the guest OS's built-in scheduler.
+But if you want to do this via an easier-to-understand GUI, vCenter Server's task scheduling feature may be the most straightforward option.

 In this article, you will learn how to create a scheduled snapshot task via vCenter in vSphere Web Client.